 It also has a generous definition of “immediate family” that includes “your spouse or domestic partner and their children, including adopted children or step-children; legal guardians or wards; siblings or siblings-in-law; parents or parents-in-law; grandparents or grandchildren; aunts or uncles; nieces or nephews.”

-What about Visa credit card travel insurance?
-And Mastercard?
-Though Visa and Mastercard are networks, and not issuers, they do offer their own travel insurance benefits.
-But it’s up to your card issuer to decide whether any particular one will come with your card.
 As Visa states on its site, “Your Visa Signature card may come with the following benefits – please check with your issuer to see if your card is covered.”
 Translation?
 Prioritize the card and issuer — rather than the network — when making your selection.

 See American Express’ latest updates on its travel insurance policies regarding the spread of COVID-19.